Oyvindkg/swiftydb/README.md

 ```

 #### Primary keys
-In order eaily define unique items, you can implement the `primaryKeys()` method in the `Storable` protocol.
+It is recommended you can implement the `primaryKeys()` method in the `Storable` protocol.
-This method returns a set of property names which uniquely identifies an object.
+This method should return a set of property names which uniquely identifies an object.

 ```Swift
 class func primaryKeys() -> Set<String> {